Jim McCauley, County Clerk-Recorder-Registrar of Voters

 Student Poll Worker Program

-The Placer County Elections Office implemented the "Student Poll Worker Program"
+The Placer County Office of Elections implemented the "Student Poll Worker Program"

 as a part of its innovative High School Outreach Program.
 The Student Poll Worker Program, established under California Elections Code §

-12302 allows eligible students to be appointed as Poll Workers and participate in the operation of a poll site on Election Day.
+12302, allows eligible students to be appointed as poll workers and participate in the operation of a polling place on Election Day.

-More than 100 students throughout Placer County have participated in the Student Poll Worker Program since early 1999.
-Prior to Election Day, student poll workers will participate in a two-hour orientation training class.
-From 6:30 a.m. to 9:00 p.m. on Election Day, student poll workers will serve at polling locations throughout Placer County.
+Over one thousand students throughout Placer County have participated in the Student Poll Worker Program since early 1999.
+Prior to Election Day, student poll workers may attend a three-hour training class.
+On Election Day, student poll workers will work from 6:00 a.m. to 9:00 p.m. at an assigned polling place within Placer County.
 Student participation in the electoral process will broaden their understanding and commitment to democracy.